-Be sure to incorporate your club, division, and district goals into your committee goals-working together will help move clubs forward with more service and hands to help!
+Be sure to incorporate your club goals into committee goals-working together will help move clubs forward with more service and hands to help!

-Creating Agendas for Club and Board Meetings (plus examples!)
+Creating Agendas for Traditional Club and Board Meetings (plus examples!)

 Kiwanis Protocol is planning and carrying out meetings in accordance with commonly accepted standards of good manners, dignity, courtesy and respect for all participants.
-This club meeting protocol is an example of a traditional club for- mat.
-Consider your club traditions, timeframe, and formality.
+This club meeting protocol is an example of a traditional club for mat.
+Consider your club traditions, timeframe and formality.